tcmxx/keras-sharp/README.md

 ## Notes:
-This is heavily modified version of KerasSharp repo, for use of Unity with TensorflowSharp
+Not workin yet, the working version will be updated soon.
+This is heavily modified version of KerasSharp repo, for use of Unity with TensorflowSharp.
+A lot of stuff is removed/added for Unity.

 # Keras Sharp